denised/generate-time-series/README.md

 * Undo?
 I'm sure someone will be annoyed that they lost their dataset or settings...
 * Integration with other tools, such as http://generatedata.com

-So far I've only tested this
+So far I've only tested this on Chrome and IE.